voxpupuli/agtm/types-and-providers.md

 discover it on the server.
 We'll write this later.

-Once we've discovered each of the processes we'll split the string into various pieces and use those to call new() which all the properties that were returned from ssh_processes.
+Once we've discovered each of the processes we'll split the string into various pieces and use those to call new() with all the properties that were returned from ssh_processes.
 We'll build an array of all these new() calls and return that to Puppet as the list of instances we found.